nils-mathieu/piscine-rust/module-01.md

 you create won't ever be invalidated while you are using it.
 To provide this guarentee, Rust uses a system known as the *Borrow Checker*.

-Rust's Borrow Checker can be a bit hard to get used to, but remember that 99% of the program it rules out are actually invalid and could potentially lead to memory unsafety and undefined behavior.
+Rust's Borrow Checker can be a bit hard to get used to, but remember that 99% of the programs it rules out are actually invalid and could potentially lead to memory unsafety and undefined behavior.
 This module will introduce you to how it works, and what information it uses to determine whether a program is valid or not.